Squadrick/rl-winter-mentorship/README.md

 question, and it'll prevent any replicated effort on the part of the mentor.
 All discussions related to code will happen over issues.

-4. All your code with be pushed to GitHub, so if you haven't already, create a GitHub account.
+4. All your code will be pushed to GitHub, so if you haven't already, create a GitHub account.
 Create a **private** repository with the name:
 `rl-winter-mentorship` and add **only your mentor** as a collaborator.
 The mentors GitHub ids are: `@squadrick` (Dheeraj), `@sahas00` (Sahas).